Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 The full cooperative sequence —

-**Coexistence → Cooperative Boundary → Temporal Coordination → Contribution → Signals → Expectation → Trust → Credibility → Credit → Continuation**
+**Coexistence → Cooperative Boundary → Temporal Coordination → Contribution → Signals → Observation → Expectation → Trust → Credibility → Credit → Continuation**

 This constitutes the structural path through which continuation becomes possible within cooperative systems.
 Each stage is the necessary condition for the stage that follows.
 Continuation is the condition toward which all prior stages are oriented.